isomerpages/govtech-corp/media/technews/_posts/2019-12-02-post-How government and corporates can collaborate to drive blockchain innovation.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Panel of experts discuss key issues at SFF x SWITCH 2019" src="/images/technews/Government_and_Corporates_Can_Collaborate_to_Drive_Blockchain_innovation.jpg">
 </div>
-<h3>At SFF x SWITCH 2019, a panel of experts discussed how blockchain could be used to enable everything from digital identity to cross-border trade in the context of a smart nation.</h3>
+<p>At SFF x SWITCH 2019, a panel of experts discussed how blockchain could
+be used to enable everything from digital identity to cross-border trade in the context of a smart nation.</p>
 <p>Better known as the technology underlying Bitcoin transactions, blockchain
 is coming into its own with numerous applications emerging across a wide swathe of industry sectors.
 Serving as a permanent and tamper-resistant